-Prerequisite(s): FRSC 3300 and FRSC 3520.
 Student teams are formed to work on approved projects involving management of forested properties.
-Teams determine client objectives, map and inventory the project property, and develop alternate strategies to accomplish the client?s objectives.
+Teams determine client objectives, map and inventory the project property, and develop alternate strategies to accomplish the client's objectives.
 A written report is provided to the client that includes justification for recommendations contained therein.
 Each team makes an oral presentation on its project in the course at the end of the term.
-Must be taken in the student?s anticipated final semester.
+Must be taken in the student's anticipated final semester.
+Prerequisite(s): FRSC 2261 or FRSC 3290 with a minimum grade of C and a minimum of 100 hours earned towards the BS-NRM degree.

-FRSC4890 - Special Topics Forest Resource
+FRSC4890 - Special Topics Forest Resource Credits: -